BMHeades/amuletPlugins/README.md

-Amulet Plugins made by @bmheades
+# Amulet Plugins made by @bmheades

+**Colorful Arcs** - fills the selection with random colorful arcs.